One Stat to Rule Them All

 - In Nethack, like pretty much all Roguelikes with highly deterministic turn orders, speed is extremely important.
 Sure, Nethack's speed isn't as important as the Roguelikes with just three speeds [half speed, normal speed, double speed], but an advantage in speed means that you can run away while occasionally using ranged attacks, and equal speed enables circling round areas recovering while monsters chase you with no hope of ever landing a blow.

 - Even in the purely turn-based Fire Emblem, most players agree Speed is the most important stat.
 It determines evasion (Luck does too, but to a much smaller degree) which, in a game with Final Death, is VERY important.
-It also determines double attacks (those with higher speed get to hit twice) which can be the difference between finishing the enemy in one move or having to waste a second charater's move to deal the final blow.
+It also determines double attacks (a unit hit twice if their speed is more than a certain amount above their opponent's) which can be the difference between finishing the enemy in one move or having to waste a second charater's move to deal the final blow.
 Furthermore, doubling works for the enemy too, meaning slow characters tend to get hit twice. (almost instantly fatal for magic users) It gets so bad that on the higher difficulty levels of the latest games, Mighty Glacier characters with high Defence are actually less durable than someone with worse Defence, but enough speed to avoid being doubled.
 (Getting hit twice for 15 damage each is worse than getting hit once for 25)

 - The Dex equivalent in Kingdom of Loathing, Moxie, is pretty similar.